pivotal/blog/content/post/testing-data-consistency-in-cloud-cache.md

  * terminate VMs one at a time
  * take down an entire AZ
 5. Wait for BOSH's resurrector to resurrect terminated VMs
-6. Read all the keys and values written in step 3 and ensure **no data was loss**
+6. Read all the keys and values written in step 3 and ensure **no data was lost**

 ### Demo!

 The load testing app in this demo has three endpoints: `start`, `stop`, and `generate_report`.

-When the `start` endpoint is called, the app will continuously and write data to the bound cloud cache service instance.
+When the `start` endpoint is called, the app will continuously and write data to the bound Cloud Cache service instance.

 When the `stop` and `generate_report` endpoints are called, the app will stop the writing and generate a report that reports the number of successful writes and reads.
 In addition it will ensure **every** key has the expected value that was written.